Historic Cork Gardens: Ardnagashel House

 On the shores of Bantry Bay, home of the Hutchins family and of the botanist Ellen Hutchins, who, guided by the director of Kew Gardens made an arboretum.
 This included plantings of Podocarpus salignus.
 Himalayan trees and shrubs were also subsequently added by a later proprietor, Colonel Kaulback, who had accompanied Frank Kingdon-Ward on one of his Himalayan plant expeditions in the 1920s.
-Samuel Hutchins (1834-1915) returned from Australia in 1858 with one hundred packets of seeds of Australian plants.
-Earlier plantings were made by Arthur Hutchins (1770–1838), his brother Emmanuel (1785-1815) and Ellen (1785-1815; a botanical illustrator).
+Samuel Hutchins (1834–1915) returned from Australia in 1858 with one hundred packets of seeds of Australian plants.
+Earlier plantings were made by Arthur Hutchins (1770–1838), his brother Emmanuel (1785–1815) and Ellen (1785–1815; a botanical illustrator).
 The area's history was recorded in 1980 by John Bevan: 'Ardnagashel-A Hidden Treasure'.

 Ashbourne House

 R.H.
-Beamish laid out his alpine and sub-tropical gardens at Glounthaune in 1900.
+Beamish laid out his alpine and subtropical gardens at Glounthaune in 1900.
 Included were plants from China introduced by E.H.
 Wilson and from New Zealand by Captain Dorrien Smith of Tresco Abbey in the Scilly Isles.
 Notable species include Haplocartha scaposa introduced from South Africa by Beamish, together with the rare Mexican White Pine (Pinus ayacahuite), the tallest in Ireland and Britain.